 Other useful sources of information include:

-Can I assume a chemical is not hazardous if it does not appear on the HSIS database?
+Can I assume a chemical is not hazardous if it does not appear on the HSCIS database?

-Where can I find the current national exposure standards for atmospheric contaminants?
+Where can I find the current workplace exposure standards for atmospheric contaminants?

 Workplace exposure standards (previously national exposure standards) are listed in the publication Workplace exposure standards for airborne contaminants.
 Workplace exposure standards can also be found in the HCIS database.

 For more information on workplace exposure standards, refer to the Guidance on the interpretation of workplace exposure standards for airborne contaminants.